Frequently Asked Questions

 What costs are involved in being a member of your club?

 Our club’s annual dues plus weekly lunches are billed quarterly at $252.50, for an annual total of $1,010.
-Additionally, members are encouraged to buy tickets towards our major fundraisers, International Night (in the Spring) and Mine & Marty Night (usually at the end of Summer) whether or not they attend, and, hopefully, to participate in the fundraisers themselves, and/or to donate to our club’s endowments that serve the education of our local youth or to the Rotary Foundation.
-However, if financial concerns seem like an obstacle to joining, we really encourage you to learn more about the financial expectations by contacting our membership chairperson.
+Additionally, members are encouraged to buy tickets towards our major fundraisers whether or not they attend, and, hopefully, to participate in the fundraisers themselves.
+Members may donate to our Watsonville Rotary Foundation’s Endowment Fund which helps support the education of our local youth and other youth needs.
+In addition, members are invited annually to make a gift to Rotary at the international level by giving to the Rotary Foundation.
+If financial concerns seem like an obstacle to joining, we encourage you to learn more about the financial expectations by contacting our membership chairperson.

 What types of service opportunities does membership in Watsonville Rotary provide?